florianazefi/dotfiles/README.md

 # dotfiles

-## To get this configuration for your bash_profile:
+To get this configuration for your bash_profile:
+1. Execute in shell: